AWS Fargate Pricing: Real Costs Per Environment (2026 Breakdown)

 AWS limits aren't random — the ALB limits in particular define the ceiling on how many environments can share infrastructure.
 Know them before you hit them.
 AWS won't warn you.

-What 10, 30, and 50 environments actually cost
+What 10, 30, and 50 environments cost

 Same assumptions throughout: 8 services per environment, 0.5 vCPU + 1 GB each, us-east-1 on-demand pricing, single VPC with 2-AZ NAT Gateway HA.
 Business hours: 50 hours/week, Mon–Fri 9am–7pm.